Are Autoimmunity, PTSD, and Addiction Connected?

 I feel the same way!

-In fact, it is my passion to take complex health problems and whittle them down until I find an obvious root cause
+In fact, it is my passion to take complex health problems and whittle them down until I understand the most important functions or relationships, and then focus on the most common sense solutions.

 Or, as a clinician, you may be clenching you fists in righteous fury and indignation at my suggestion that a diagnosis is often very distracting from actually helping people heal their bodies and their lives.